 …even when it is possible to recycle or reuse the materials.

 Also, remember that most of our clothes are synthetic – plastic, fuel-based, not biodegradable –, and if they end up in a landfill they’ll spend the next 200+ years breaking down into microfibers (aka microplastics) that are released into the air, soil, and water.

 Some fashion brands are trying to tackle the whole fashion waste problem by making clothes out of recycled materials.
 This is great in the case of natural materials, but comes with a couple of issues in the case of recycled synthetic clothes things are a bit trickier – we talk about the pros and cons of these materials in this post about leggings made of bottles.

 3. Textiles account for almost 35% of the global microplastic pollution

-Did you know that washing a load of synthetic clothes can release more than 700,000 microfibers?
-Wild how just owning and using synthetic clothes, even when they’re second hand, can be an issue.
+Did you know that washing a load of synthetic clothes can release more than 700,000 microfibers into the water?
+It’s wild how just using synthetic clothes, even when they’re second hand, can be an issue.